Ertzas/Mid-air-haptics-SEP-study/README.md

 If you use this code, please cite the associated thesis:

-> L. Wolf, *Effect of Spatiotemporal Modulation Drawing Speed on Somatosensory Evoked Potentials Elicited by Ultrasonic Mid-Air Haptic Stimulation*, Master's Thesis, HTW Saar, 2026.
+> L. Wolf, *Investigating the Impact of Mid-Air Haptic Feedback Parameters on Human Perception via Somatosensory Evoked Potentials (SEPs)*, Master's Thesis, htw saar, 2026.

 ## License